Let's make koblihy, fluffy Czech donuts filled with jam! These are absolutely delicious and always disappear fast.

 Next, take to your hand:

 - Oil for frying; you will need about a quart (1 liter) of oil.
-Sunflower or rapeseed oil works well.
+Sunflower or Canola oil works well.
 If interested, read about the best oil to fry donuts.

 - Jam; for filling koblihy.
 Strawberry or apricot tastes the most delicious.